-Resources in the Area of Review (AoR) of the project that may be affected as a result of an emergency event at the project site include the shallow and lowermost USDWs as discussed in Attachment 01: Narrative (2024).
+Resources in the Area of Review (AoR) of the project that may be affected as a result of an emergency event at the project site include the shallow and lowermost USDWs as discussed in Section 2.9 Hydrologic and Hydrogeologic Information in Attachment 01: Narrative, (2024).
 These include:

-- Unconsolidated Quaternary aquifers,

-- Mississippian bedrock aquifers, and

-- Pleasant Mills Formation, the lowermost USDW.
+- Mahomet Aquifer System, and - St. Peter Sandstone, the lowermost USDW.